On Nilpotent Multipliers of Pairs of Groups: Introduction

 (see \cite{msc}).
 This fact suggests the definition of the $c$-nilpotent multiplier of a pair $(G,N)$ of groups as follows:

 In particular, if $G=N$, then $M^{(c)}(G,G) = M^{(c)}(G)$ is the $c$-nilpotent multiplier of $G$.

 In this paper, we study the $c$-nilpotent multiplier of a pair of groups.
-The paper is organized as follows.
-In Section 2, we present a formula for the $c$-nilpotent multipliers (and consequently for the Schur multipliers) of all pairs $(G,N)$ of finitely generated abelian groups where $N$ has a complement in $G$.
-In Section 3, we discuss on the notion of $c$-covering pairs of groups.
-It is well known that every finite group has at least a covering group (see \cite{kar}).
-But this fact is not true for the extended notion, $c$-covering group (see \cite{ma}).
-In 1998, Ellis \cite{ell} defined the concept of covering pair of groups and proved that every pair of finite groups has a covering pair and here we show that this fact is not true for the extended notion, $c$-covering pairs of groups.
-In fact, we prove that every nilpotent pair of groups of class at most $k$ with non trivial $c$-nilpotent multiplier does not admit any $c$-covering pair, for all $c>k$.
-In the final section, we give some inequalities for the order, the exponent and the minimal number of generators of the $c$-nilpotent multiplier of a pair of finite groups and their factor groups.
+In the next section, we present a formula for the $c$-nilpotent multipliers (and consequently for the Schur multipliers) of all pairs $(G,N)$ of finitely generated abelian groups where $N$ has a complement in $G$.
+In the final section, we give some inequalities for the order, the exponent and the minimal number of generators of the $c$-nilpotent multipliers of pairs of finite groups and their factor groups.